Edinburgh-College-of-Art/arduino-introduction/examples/Output-Devices/LED-NeoPixel/README.md

 ### Installing
 ![](images/NeoPix_Library.png)

-To use NeoPixel with Arduino, you must first install the Adafruit NeoPixel library.
+To use NeoPixel with Arduino, you must first install the [Adafruit NeoPixel Arduino library](https://github.com/adafruit/Adafruit_NeoPixel).
 This will give us all of the objects and functions we need to operate a NeoPixel using code.

 The NeoPixel library also provides example sketches that we can use straight away.
 If you navigate to *File → Examples → Adafruit NeoPixel* you should find some useful sketches to try.
 You can also find a [blink example](NeoPixel_Blink/NeoPixel_Blink.ino) and a [moving pixel](NeoPixel_Moving/NeoPixel_Moving.ino) example in this repo.